Cais/nona/readme.txt

 * [ ] Consider providing a .pot file in future versions
 * [ ] Review date.php template for better ways to incorporate end-user time and date settings
 * [ ] Review changing post without title to use `Posted` instead of date (see Shades Theme); definitely implement if post-formats are used.
-* [ ] Re-create main background image for better seamless tiling
+* [x] Re-create main background image for better seamless tiling
 * [x] Question: Should `wp_link_pages` be used after every instance of `the_content`?
 Yes
+* [ ] Sort out Internet Explorer compatibility issues: link hover and scrolling background issues; etc.

 == Notes ==
+* Future changelog entries will reflect commits to the GitHub repository: https://github.com/Cais/nona
 * Some very light background colors will make the links hard to read when hovering over them.
 See the CSS element `a:hover { color: #e3e3e3; }` in style.css if you want to change this color.

 == Review Tickets ==
 * http://themes.trac.wordpress.org/ticket/2582

 == Test Environment ==
-* WordPress Version: 3.3-beta1-18972
+* WordPress Version: 3.3-beta2
 * PHP version: 5.2.17
 * MySQL version: 5.1.56